 Trinitas Capital Management, LLC ("Trinitas") is an independent Collateralized Loan Obligation ("CLO") asset manager formed in 2015.
-Certain of the Company's officers and other personnel serve as officers or managers of Trinitas and certain members of the Company's board of directors also hold minority membership interests in Trinitas.
+During 2017, certain of the Company's officers and other personnel served as officers or managers of Trinitas and certain members of the Company's board of directors also hold minority membership interests in Trinitas.
 The Company does not hold any membership interests in Trinitas.

-The Company, through its subsidiary, Triumph Capital Advisors, LLC, ("TCA") provides certain middle and back office services to Trinitas as the asset manager of various CLO funds issued by Trinitas.
-For the year ended December 31, 2016, TCA earned fees from Trinitas totaling \$907,000.
-No asset management fees were earned by TCA from Trinitas for the years ended December 31, 2015 or 2014.
-The Company holds investments in the subordinated notes of Trinitas IV and Trinitas V, CLOs managed by Trinitas, with a carrying amount of \$3,380,000 as of December 31, 2016.
-The Company also holds an investment in the subordinated notes of Trinitas as asset manager, formed to be the issuer of a future CLO offering, in the amount of \$21,217,000 as of December 31, 2016.
+The Company's former subsidiary, Triumph Capital Advisors, LLC, ("TCA") provides certain middle and back office services to Trinitas as the asset manager of various CLO funds issued by Trinitas.
+On March 31, 2017, the Company sold 100% of its membership interests in TCA.
+For the year ended December 31, 2017 and 2016, the Company (through its interest in TCA) earned fees from Trinitas totaling \$521,000 and \$907,000, respectively.
+No asset management fees were earned by the Company (through its interest in TCA) from Trinitas for the year ended December 31, 2015.
+As a result of the TCA sale, as of March 31, 2017, the Company no longer acts as a staffing and services provider for Trinitas.
+The Company holds investments in the subordinated notes of Trinitas IV, Trinitas V, and Trinitas VI, CLOs managed by Trinitas, with a carrying amount of \$8,557,000 and \$3,380,000 at December 31, 2017 and 2016, respectively.